Arduino/Android 4 Zone Speaker Selector

 In theory, we have an impedance protector that is switched via relay rather than giant buttons.
 The relays are controlled by our smartphone, which is hitting the Arduino server.
 Simple!

 This provides the 4 big resistors to add 4 speaker zones to your powered second zone (or first zone, even).
 The watts delivered to a speaker varies based on how many speakers you have turned on, because there are resistors that get turned on/off to keep your receiver/amplifier from frying (impedance protection).
-I’m starting to question whether I should have gone with 8 zones, and the same company has that option here.
+I’m starting to question whether I should have gone with 8 zones!

-Update 10/30/13: The 4 zone device has been working great under pretty consistent use for 6 months now.
-Just wanted to chime in with that, since this plays a critical part of the switching setup.
+Update 10/17/14: This 4 zone device has been working great under pretty consistent use for well over a year now.

 Making the speaker selector work over the Internet

-There’s a great pre-made relay module that I bought to simplify the construction of this whole thing.
-It is marketed as being Arduino compatible, but really anything with low voltage driver output would work, and it really simplifies the relays.
-SainSmart 8-Channel 5V Relay Module for Arduino
+The Sainsmart relay module is great… it really simplifies the construction of this whole thing.
+It is marketed as being Arduino compatible, but really anything with low voltage driver output would work, and it really speeds up connecting the relays.

 For four zones, it turns out you need 8 relays (4 left speakers & 4 right speakers).
 Soldering is no longer the suggested method to implement this, just clever wiring in order to put the relays in the middle of each speaker circuit.
 You’ll want to route the positive wire for each speaker through the relays, and no changes to the negative are needed.